ehoogend/adyen-assignment/README.md

     - **`RemotePlacesDataSource`:** This class fetches place data from the Foursquare API.
       **`MainActivity`:** The main entry point of the application.

-### 2. Cash Register Module

-This module is a separate component that implements a simple cash register system.
-It is not directly related to the nearby places functionality but was part of the assignment.

-- **`money`:** Contains classes for representing monetary values and performing calculations related to change.
-    - **`Change`:** The data class representing monetary values and change.
-- **`CashRegister`:** The class responsible for performing transactions and calculating change.

 ## Other considerations

 ### Security Considerations